Indonesia says child deaths from acute kidney injury rise to 133 | Health

 - Indonesia

-Indonesia's health minister said on Friday that the child deaths caused by acute kidney injury (AKI) rose to 133 from the previously reported 99.
+Indonesia's health minister said on Friday that the number of children who had died from acute kidney injury (AKI) rose to 133 from the previously reported 99.

-The deaths come from 241 total cases in 22 provinces, minister Budi Gunadi Sadikin said.
+The deaths were among a total of 241 cases in 22 provinces, Budi Gunadi Sadikin said, adding that most patients were children under the age of five.
+Budi on Thursday said some medicinal syrups available in Indonesia contained ethylene glycol and diethylene glycol, ingredients that have been linked to fatal AKI in children.

-Indonesia has formed an expert team to look into the AKI spike among children, comprised of local health and pediatrics officials and World Health Organization (WHO) representatives.
+Indonesia has temporarily banned sales and prescription of all syrup-based medications and formed an expert team comprised of local health and pediatrics officials and World Health Organization (WHO) representatives to look into the AKI spike among children.
+The country's food and drug agency has also named five locally-made products which contained excessive levels of ethylene glycol and has ordered the producers to pull them out of circulation and destroy all remaining batches.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)